 What To Do If You Spray Yourself

-Lots of soap and water if available.
+Rub lots of soap and water in the affected area (if available).
 The next best thing is water.
 Don’t splash it around unless you want to spread the burn.
 Submerge your face for 10-15 minutes - into a creek, lake, or bowl.
 If you have contacts, remove them.
 Avoid any lotion, as it can activate the capsaicin.
 Sit tight and reflect on the fact that you’re alive.

 Well, there you have it.
 By now you should be an expert on bears.
 Now get out there and have some fun!